 You see, though the portion of the film that takes place before Hicks, Hudson, Drake, and the rest of the Colonial Space Marines climb out of their hypersleep chambers may be “the boring part,” it is absolutely vital to the film as a whole.
 Though it also serves to bring those who haven’t seen the original film “Alien” in a while up to speed (or serve as a brief synopsis for those who haven’t seen it at all), it also sets up an aspect of Ripley’s character that is crucial to her development as the story progresses.
 This is why I believe the 1990 special edition is the only version of the film to watch, as it includes a previously deleted scene that has Carter Burke, who works for the profits first, people second Weyland-Yutani Corporation, inform Ripley of her daughter’s death.
 Ripley was lost in space for fifty seven years after the events of the original film, and though her hypersleep chamber kept her the same age, everyone she had left behind on Earth, including her eleven year old daughter, had passed away.
 The news devastates Ripley, adding to the still open wound of seeing her fellow crew members butchered by an indescribably terrifying monster.

 These traumatic events have rendered Ripley a shell of her former self and as a result she suffers from intense nightmares, giving her little respite even in sleep.
 When she faces a tribunal charging her for the destruction of the Nostromo in the previous film, she finds that no one believes her story, the corporate stooges of the Weyland-Yutani Corporation have no interest in her suffering, only that she destroyed a priceless space ship.
 This denies her closure, denies her a chance to move on from what has happened.
-She’s stripped of her flight license and forced to take a crappy job.
+She’s stripped of her flight license and forced to take a menial, low paying job as punishment.
 The nightmares continue, her daughter is long dead, and it seems as though she’ll never be able to escape from the horror of the alien.

 When Burke and Gorman, a lieutenant of the Colonial Space Marines, offer her a chance to return to LV-426, the planet from which this horror originated, she is at first is too weak, too frightened to face her fears.
 However, in the end she knows it’s her only choice, as Cameron points out: